Let’s be honest, clutter is exhausting. What you purchased in the pursuit of happiness, may actually be having the opposite effect.

 Tracy in the Media

-Tracy has been featured on The Doctors, has a weekly column on MindBodyGreen, and has regular declutter segments on Fox 5 and ABC Eyewitness News.
-That's just the tip of the iceberg.
-Click below for more.
+Tracy has been featured on Hallmark's Home & Family, has a column on MindBodyGreen, and also has regular declutter segments on Fox 5 and ABC Eyewitness News.
+That's just the tip of the iceberg...her new book Making Space, Clutter Free: The Last Book On Decluttering You’ll Ever Need is coming June 2019!

 As the co-founder of non-profit OneKid OneWorld, I've spent over a decade helping to build schools and raise tuition for kids in Kenya and El Salvador (like this gorgeous student in the photo!).
 So it's no surprise that giving back is a cornerstone of my business.
 When you're looking for spots to donate your decluttered items, keep an open mind.
 There are likely a bunch of places locally that would love to put them to use.
 Here are a few ideas: